lballardini/apkill/README.md

 # ApKill
-Script for Aircrack-ng that makes deauthing clients from WiFi simple and fast.
+Script for Aircrack-ng that makes deauthing clients + capturing handshakes from WiFi simple and fast.

 FUNCTIONALITIES: Deauth single client, deauth all clients, find hidden AP